ingonyama-zk/icicle/docs/docs/icicle/golang-bindings/ntt.md

 ### Initializing the NTT Domain

-Before performing NTT operations, its necessary to initialize the NTT domain, It only needs to be called once per GPU since the twiddles are cached.
+Before performing NTT operations, it's necessary to initialize the NTT domain; it only needs to be called once per GPU since the twiddles are cached.

 ```go
 func InitDomain(primitiveRoot ScalarField, ctx cr.DeviceContext, fastTwiddles bool) core.IcicleError